thiagohrcosta/rails-simple-airbnb/README.md

 ## What user can do?
 As user you can manipulate all **CRUD** operations like:

- - Get more information about some flats;
+ - Get more information about some flat;
  - Create new flat;
  - Edit a flat;
  - Delete a flat;